godotengine/godot-docs/classes/class_networkedmultiplayerpeer.rst

 - :ref:`bool<class_bool>` **is_refusing_new_connections** **(** **)** const

-Return whether this :ref:`NetworkedMultiplayerPeer<class_networkedmultiplayerpeer>` is refusing new connections.
+Return whether this ``NetworkedMultiplayerPeer`` is refusing new connections.

 .. _class_NetworkedMultiplayerPeer_poll: